phillipsar2/aspen_snakemake/README.md

 * Assess mapping quality with qualimap's bamqc
 * Likely need to merge bam files from multiple sequencing runs of the same genotype

-3. Determining sex and ploidy
+3. Determining sex
 * The TOZ19 sex locus region was identified by mapping the *P. trichocarpa* genomic sequence to the reference with minimap2 (the reference is Male)
+* Samtools depth is used to extract the per-bp coverage of the TOZ19 region and then mean coverage of the region is calculated.